ramachandra2002/Five-Stage-Ring-Oscillator/README.md

 # Acknowledgement

 - Kunal Ghosh, VSD Corp.
 Pvt.
-Ltd
+Ltd (*for consistent suuport*)
-- Chinmay Panda, IIT-Hyderabad
+- Chinmay Panda, IIT-Hyderabad (*for solving tool-related queries*)
+- Sumanto Kar, IIT-B (*thanks for solving those doubts*)
-- Synopsys Team
+- Synopsys Team (*for giving access to industry-grade tool till completion of the hackathon*)
 - IIT-Hyderabad (*for this amazing hackathon*)

 # References